 All carriers will publish a holiday cut off schedule, usually on their website.
 Understanding their cut-off times is extremely important to your shipping strategy.
 You’ll need to communicate this clearly to your customers to ensure they have the products they want in time for the holidays.
-This year Christmas is on Tuesday, which means carrier pickups will need to be scheduled accordingly.
-Take into account that those three days before Christmas might not be a viable time to expect anything in your supply chain to be moving.
+Look at which day of the week Christmas falls on, carrier pickups will need to be scheduled accordingly.
+Take into account that if Christmas falls on a Monday or Tuesday, those three days before might not be a viable time to expect anything in your supply chain to be moving.

 You’ll also need to make sure that your carrier has the capacity in their local and national networks for your projected sales volume.
 Do they have plans to send additional trucks to pick up your increased volume?
 Be sure to ask about any peak surcharges or additional carrier pickup fees.
 Translating these changes, and communicating them to your customers, is key both to optimizing orders and keeping customer service issues low.

 Expedited shipping can be a great addition to your shipping strategy during the holidays because it allows your customers to receive your products until the very last moment of season.
 Same-day delivery, in-store pickup, or free returns are also popular changes, but they can be complex and requires a lot of planning.
 Be sure to research each delivery options and have them in place well before the season arrives.
 If you work with a 3PL they will be instrumental in helping set these up for you.

 Our Ultimate Guide to Shipping covers all types of shipping services, so you can pick the best one for your brand.

 Resources, Space, and Materials